-Here’s the situation.
-The Trump Administration is claiming China’s government forces American companies to relinquish its IP to China and my problem is that despite my firm having worked on literally hundreds of China transactions that involve IP, I have very little proof of this.
-So no real story there.
+The Trump Administration is claiming China’s government forces American companies to relinquish its IP to China.
+Having worked on hundreds of China transactions that involve IP, I view things rather differently.

-We have never been involved in a China transaction where it has been clear to us the Chinese government has forced our client to relinquish its IP to China.
-We have though been involved in a ton of transactions where the Chinese party on the other side — sometimes a State Owned Entity, but way more often not — has vigorously and aggressively sought to steal our client’s IP or get our client to part with its IP for a very low price.
+I have never been involved in a China transaction where it has been clear that the Chinese government has forced our client to relinquish its IP to China.
+I have though been involved in many transactions where the Chinese party on the other side — often State Owned Entity — has vigorously and aggressively sought to steal my client’s IP or get my client to part with its IP for a low price.
 Is the Chinese government behind this sort of pressure?
-Probably sometimes, but probably most of the time not.
-If the transaction involves rubber duckies, we can assume not.
-If it involves next generation computer chips, that is probably a very different story.
+Probably quite often it is.
+If the transaction involves rubber duckies, we can assume it is not.
+If it involves next generation computer chips, it almost certainly is.

-Anyway, as we write on here so often, there are many terrible technology transfers and other sorts of IP deals to be had with Chinese companies and we have too often seen our clients make bad deals that will involve them turning over their IP with little to no chance of receiving full value for it — even against our lawyers’ advice.
-But these companies have not been forced, not in the sense that any government was forcing them to do anything.
-These companies were simply willing to take huge risks because they could not grasp the risks or because they felt they had no other choice for financial reasons.
+As we so often write on here, there are many terrible technology transfers and other sorts of IP deals to be had with Chinese companies.
+I have seen way too many companies make bad deals that involve them turning over their IP to a Chinese company with little to no chance of receiving full value for it — even against my advice.
+But these companies have not been forced to do so, at least not in the sense that any government forced them to do anything.
+These companies were simply willing to take huge risks because they could not grasp the risks they would be taking or because they felt they had no other choice for financial reasons.

 When our China attorneys encounter a Chinese company clearly working on the Standard Plan, we warn our clients.
 However, it is also typical for our clients to nonetheless want to forge on ahead.
 The client will usually explain how their situation is unique and that means the Chinese could not possibly be planning to breach.